 Home schooled students must submit a copy of the state’s certification certificate for the home school.

-- College Career Technical Education courses may be used to provide partial or full fulfillment of a four-unit career cluster.
+- Career Technical Education courses may be used to provide partial or full fulfillment of a four-unit career cluster.
 Where possible, students should be granted articulated credit based on the local or state North Carolina High School to Community College articulation agreement.

 - To maintain eligibility for continued enrollment, a student must